Tuition and Aid

 - Receive a Letter of Recommendation that verifies employment by a current bar member ($1,000)

 - Receive a Letter of Recommendation from a family member of a person employed by a bar member ($1,000)

-Students may only receive one of the tuition grants, not both.
+*Students may only receive one of the tuition grants, not multiple ones.

 Associations at each campus (after meeting one of the criteria above):